breedx-splk/java-ws-stomp/README.md

 the ability to use or see headers with each protocol frame, the envelope that contains messages, and possibly within the message itself!
 Yikes.

-In this little tutorial, we will  ...
+In this session, we will walk through a sample messaging project that does not have comprehensive autoinstrumentation.
+We will roll up our sleeves and implement manual tracing and context propagation that stitches together pub/sub components into a single trace.

 # topology

 TODO: describe websockets and stomp

+TODO: Describe one process could be several

 ```mermaid
 flowchart